Cosmos World Foundation Model Platform for Physical AI: Post-trained World Foundation Model

 \subsubsection{Evaluation}

 We first present text-conditioned qualitative results in \cref{fig:av_finetune1}.
-Using Cosmos-1.0-Diffusion-7B-Text2World-Sample-MultiView, we generate a 57-frame video with six views, which is then extended to 201 frames using the Cosmos-1.0-Diffusion-7B-Video2World-Sample-MultiView model.
+Using Cosmos-Predict1-7B-Text2World-Sample-MultiView, we generate a 57-frame video with six views, which is then extended to 201 frames using the Cosmos-Predict1-7B-Video2World-Sample-MultiView model.
 In \cref{fig:av_finetune2}, we demonstrate how the pre-trained world model enhances generalization, enabling the generation of rare or out-of-domain scenes from the RDS dataset, such as driving on a river.
-Lastly, \cref{fig:traj_fig} showcases the results from Cosmos-1.0-Diffusion-7B-Text2World-Sample-MultiView-TrajectoryCond, where the ego car accurately follows the input trajectory.
+Lastly, \cref{fig:traj_fig} showcases the results from Cosmos-Predict1-7B-Text2World-Sample-MultiView-TrajectoryCond, where the ego car accurately follows the input trajectory.

 For quantitative results, as a baseline, we followed the same fine-tuning recipe to fine-tune VideoLDM~\citep{Blattmann2023Align} to derive a multi-view world model called VideoLDM-MultiView.
 We use a set of evaluation metrics measuring video generation quality, multi-view consistency, and trajectory following accuracy.
 To evaluate video generation quality, we use 1000 samples to compute the scores.
 For consistency-related metrics, to better understand different models' behaviors under different scenarios, we categorize the ground-truth trajectories into four types: moving forward, turning left, turning right, and others (including static or complex movements).
 For each category, we gathered 200 samples and their corresponding prompts and conditions, totaling 800 samples.
 Below, we provide detailed descriptions of the metrics and the results.